1. Introduction to St Anne's College Privacy Notice

 If you have a general query or wish to change the way in which your data is used, please contact email@example.com.

-If you are dissatisfied with the way we have used your information, please contact Clear Core Limited t/a ClearComm, Devonshire House, 60 Goswell Road, London EC1M 7AD; Email: email@example.com.
+If you are dissatisfied with the way we have used your information, please contact the College Data Protection Officer, Simon Buchanan at Clear Core Limited t/a ClearComm, Devonshire House, 60 Goswell Road, London EC1M 7AD; Email: firstname.lastname@example.org.
 We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of the GDPR.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.

 17. Future changes to this privacy notice